 - The agency must demonstrate the ability to provide proposed services.
 Greater consideration will be given to agencies with experience in delivering health-related programs.

-- An agency does not need to be located within BCHD service area, but it must demonstrate the ability to make services easily accessible to those residing in BCHD communities.
+- An agency does not need to be located within BCHD service area, but it must demonstrate the ability to make services easily accessible to those residing in Hermosa, Manhattan and Redondo Beach.

-- District funds must only be spent on the residents of Hermosa Beach, Manhattan Beach and Redondo Beach.
+- District funds must only be spent on the residents of Hermosa, Manhattan and Redondo Beach.

 Micro Enrichment Grants

 Beach Cities Health District's Micro Enrichment grants (MEG) provide small, one-time project-based health initiatives up to $5,000 of funding.
 Application was open on Monday, October 7th and were due no later than noon on Monday, November 4, 2019.
 Grant award announcements will be made in December 2019.
 The project must be completed within one (1) year, if not, you must ask for an extension.
 Please submit completed application via email/mail/fax to:

 Executive Assistant to the CEO